heroterminal/heroterminal-docs/CONTRIBUTING.md

 Thanks for wanting to improve the HeroTerminal documentation.

 This repo is focused on the written docs only.
-The simulator, web app and bootcamp content all live in separate repositories.
+The simulator, web app and Case File content all live in separate repositories.

 ---